Jacuzzi vs Hot Tub (Differences, Cost & Features)

 Difference Between Hot Tub and Jacuzzi

-Hot Tub: A hot tub is an above ground tub of hot water.
+Hot Tub: A hot tub is an above-ground tub filled with hot water.
 These typically have whirlpool devices and serve as a place for people to soak.
-Hot tubs are also commonly called spas, which holds the same definition, and can be used interchangeably.
+Hot tubs, also called spas, have the same definition and can be used interchangeably.

-Hot tubs can have a great deal of different features and amenities.
-Some of the hot tubs can include: TVs, sound systems, LRD Lights, headrests, waterfalls, jets, massagers, and can be made into a plethora of different shapes and sizes.
+Hot tubs can have many different features and amenities.
+Some include TVs, sound systems, LRD Lights, headrests, waterfalls, jets, and massagers, and they can be made into a plethora of different shapes and sizes.

 Cost of Jacuzzi vs Hot Tub

-As mentioned above, the only real difference of a Jacuzzi and a hot tub is the brand name.
-That will mean that a hot tub has a lot larger a range of price tags than the Jacuzzi.
+As mentioned above, the brand name is the only real difference between a Jacuzzi and a hot tub.
+That means a hot tub has a much wider range of price tags than a Jacuzzi.

-These costs can also change vastly based on the size, location, shape and features that are selected on both the Jacuzzi and Hot Tub fronts.
-It is best to get quotes of the tubs before making the final decision.
-That being said, below is an overall idea of what the cost breakdown of each type is.
+These costs can also vary greatly based on the size, location, shape, and features selected for both the Jacuzzi and Hot Tub.
+Some tubs have extra features, such as water features, extra seating, or additional jets, that raise the price.
+It is best to get quotes for the tubs before making the final decision.
+That being said, below is an overall idea of the cost breakdown of each type.

 Hot Tub Price